wahaab927/JPMorgan-Chase-job-simulation/README.md

 🏦 About the Program

-This project is part of the JPMorgan Chase & Co Analytics.
+This project is part of the JPMorgan Chase & Co.
+Analytics

 ✔️ Real-world inspired tasks
 ✔️ Designed by JPMorgan professionals
 ✔️ Focused on industry-relevant skills